How to Reduce PA Echo and Reverberation Problems?

 So a traditional solution to the prevention of echoes and reverberation from PA Speakers or loudspeakers for halls etc. is to fit sound absorbing panels.
 But why not avoid the audio intelligibility problem in the first place?

-Don’t Fix the Acoustic Environment with Sound Absorbing Panels etc. Eliminate the PA Speaker Problem by changing the Speaker
+Don’t Fix the Acoustic Environment with Sound Absorbing Panels etc. Eliminate the PA Echo Problem by changing the Speaker

 The under floor solution is a powerful case.
 When an entire floor becomes a speaker then all listeners are within a few metres of the sound source.
 Everyone hears the same volume.
 Not too loud when near the speaker, not too loud if underneath a traditional ceiling speaker.
 Not too quiet for anyone as no one is far away from the sound source.